Cyrus Goodman

 Cyrus Goodman is a fictional main character in the American family comedy-drama television series Andi Mack on Disney Channel.
 The character is portrayed by Joshua Rush and first appeared on television in the pilot episode, "Tomorrow Starts Today".
-Cyrus is the best friend of both Andi Mack and Buffy Driscoll, the title character and a fellow main character, respectively, and attends Jefferson Middle School alongside them.
+He is the best friend of both Andi Mack and Buffy Driscoll, the title character and a fellow main character, respectively, and attends Jefferson Middle School alongside them.

+Cyrus Goodman is notable as the first gay main character on Disney Channel, a distinction that has drawn considerable media attention and was reported in the news as being historic.
 The series has been nominated for and won awards specifically for Cyrus and his coming out storyline, the introduction of which caused a ratings surge.